grupotranservicaproyectos-debug/grupotranservica/replit.md

 ## Overview

 This is a professional corporate website for TRANSERVICA, C.A., Venezuela's leading specialized heavy cargo transportation company with 40 years of experience.
 The site showcases their capabilities in transporting exceptional loads up to 1,100 tons using hydraulic modular trailers and specialized equipment.
-Built as a modern React single-page application with Express.js backend, the website features corporate video integration, project galleries, contact forms, and is optimized for search engines targeting "transporte cargas excepcionales Venezuela."
+Built as a modern React single-page application with Express.js backend, the website features corporate video integration, project galleries, contact forms, comprehensive blog section with dedicated page, and is optimized for search engines targeting "transporte cargas excepcionales Venezuela."

 ## User Preferences